-"Do well in school and you can grow up to be anything you want to be," is a mantra that children know all-too-well.
+"Do well in school and you can grow up to be anything you want to be," is a mantra that children know all too well.
 Nearly everyone would agree that part of children’s roles is to do well in school in order to be successful in their communities and in society.
 But what does “success” mean in this context?
-Do students and teachers and administrators agree on this definition?
+Do students, teachers, and administrators agree on this definition?
 What should be done to ensure that students’ needs are prioritized?

 L. Trenton S. Marsh, PhD, sat down with us this month to talk about his work on “no excuses” charter schools and the effect they have on students and, ultimately, communities.